New Mexico uses two options for HSE (high school equivalency) testing, the GED® and the HiSET.

 One GED test at a time

 You now have the option to take one of the four GED tests (also referred to as modules) at the time you feel sufficiently prepared, no need to take it all in a row!
-Your scores will stand for two years, and you only need to pay for the test(s) you take.
+Your scores will stand for two years from first registration, and you only need to pay for the test(s) you take.
 This option does not exist for the HiSET.
 The four GED tests are in the subject areas of Social Studies, Math, Science, and Literacy.
 Gone are a lot of multiple-choice questions, the GED test is now for a large part essay-based, and this way applicants will become ready to attend courses at university or college successfully.

 Students will become better prepared to function properly in the modern-day employment market.
 The now computer-formatted GED exam is not only eco-friendlier (it saves on paper), it has other benefits as well: online registration is much easier, although applicants must realize they still must show up personally at one of New Mexico’s official testing sites for the test.
 Another plus is that now students can receive their test results immediately after taking the test.
 In the old situation, they had to wait two or three weeks in anxiety.